Alcohol Engines> |

 The French journal Nature, (21 June, 1890) has this to say: "Artwright proposed and constructed, in 1797, an alcohol-vapour machine which worked well enough, but which did not survive, very probably because of the very imperfect construction of the time; substantial leaks of a relatively costly vapour would have made the system very uneconomic."

-I have long suspected that "Artwright" should be "Arkwright", but actually it looks as though the name was Cartwright; the entry in Knight's dictionary above refers to the Reverend Edmund Cartwright, but it only says he suggested an alcohol engine, not that he actually constructed one.
+I have long suspected that "Artwright" should be "Arkwright", but actually it looks as though the name was Cartwright; the entry below refers to Dr Edmund Cartwright, but it only says he suggested an alcohol engine, not that he actually constructed one.

 Left: The entry on alcohol engines from Knight's Dictionary